TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 To create a new entity, simply drag it out of the browser and onto the 3D or a 2D viewport.
 If you drag it onto the 3D viewport, the entity will be positioned on the brush under the mouse, with its bounding box snapped to the grid.
 If you drag the entity onto a 2D viewport, its position is determined by the far end of the most recently selected object.

-Finally, you can create specific entities by assigning a keyboard shorcut in the [preferences](#keyboard_shortcuts).
+Finally, you can create specific entities by assigning a keyboard shortcut in the [preferences](#keyboard_shortcuts).
 This is useful for entities that are used very often such as lights.
 The entity will be created under the mouse cursor; its position will be computed in the same way as if the context menu was used.

 #### Brush Entities {#brush_entities}

 ![Moving brushes to brush entities](images/MoveBrushesToEntity.png) Creating brush entities is also done using the context menu.
 Select a couple of brushes and right click on them, then select the desired brush entity from the menu.
 To move brushes from one brush entity to another, select the brushes you wish to move and right click on a brush belonging to the brush entity to which you want to move the brushes, and select "Move brushes to Entity ENTITY", where "ENTITY" is the name of the target brush entity, for example "func_door" in the picture on the left.
 If the brush entity containing the brushes to be moved becomes empty, it will be automatically deleted.
 To move brushes from a brush entity back into the world and clear content flags, select the brushes, right click and select "Make Structural".

-Additionally, you can also assign a keyboard shorcut to create a specific brush entity in the [preferences](#keyboard_shortcuts).
+Additionally, you can also assign a keyboard shortcut to create a specific brush entity in the [preferences](#keyboard_shortcuts).

 Often, it is much quicker to create new objects by duplicating existing ones.
 Objects can be duplicated using dedicated functions in TrenchBroom, or just by copying and pasting them.